Cell Phone (film): Reception

 The popularity of Cell Phone among the cinema-goers is evident in its strong box office performance.
 Having achieved ¥50 million in box office within a month after release, the film became the best-selling domestic production in 2003.
 It was 2003's highest-grossing film in China, with a total of CN¥56 million ($6.4 million).

 The film also clinched all three top awards at the 2004 Hundred Flowers Awards, which is based on viewer voting.
 However, it failed to bag any award or even acquire nomination for any of the major awards at the jury-based Golden Rooster Awards in the same year.
 According to Golden Rooster's leading juror Zhong Chengxiang, albeit being popular among viewers, Cell Phone lacked "class and style".
 Producer Wang Zhongjun retorted that viewers' approval is of the utmost importance and rejected the Golden Rooster as an award that has "not a single bit of commercial driving force".
 On the other hand, the official Huabiao Awards gave out an unprecedented special award to Cell Phone for its achievements in "market development", signifying official recognition of the market forces and taste of the masses.

-Television presenter Cui Yongyuan was reported to be unhappy by the film, claiming that director Feng Xiaogang wanted to make a film about a retiring television host based on him.
+Television presenter Cui Yongyuan expressed dissatisfaction with the film, claiming to be the prototype for the character Yan Shouyi.
+Cui's feud with Feng escalated in 2018 when Feng announced a sequel to the film, leading to Cui's exposure of tax evasion in the Chinese entertainment industry and the blacklisting of actress Fan Bingbing.